 Call for Abstract

-7th International Conference on Neurological Disorders & Stroke, will be organized around the theme “Unravel the Recent Innovations in the Treatment of Stroke and Neurological Disorders ”
+7th International Conference on Neurological Disorders & Stroke, will be organized around the theme “Melioration in Innovations with advancement in Neurological disorders and Stroke”

 Stroke Congress 2018 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Stroke Congress 2018

 Submit your abstract to any of the mentioned tracks.